 We have a running joke with a client who started bringing in 2 dozen boxes of Krispy Kreme doughnuts whenever he came to the office.
 He was our very own Pavlov (in case you didn’t do Psychology at school, find out about Pavlov here).
 When he started coming into the office empty-handed, we were all disappointed.
-I was probably the most vocal about how disappointed I was that he was no longer our doughnut-dealer.
+I was probably the most vocal – it’s no secret that I love doughnuts more than I probably should.

 When I was younger, I couldn’t handle the grease from fresh Krispy Kremes (thanks no gallbladder!) but as I’ve aged, I can eat them to my heart’s content.

 Now, there is a point to this blog post, I promise.